 Other football matches are played in a Cup format which means a knockout structure.
 In all Cup competitions, a draw is made to determine which team plays at home and which team plays away.
 The winning team progresses to the next round where they meet another winning team.
 Sides are progressively eliminated until two teams remain and they contest a final.
 Some draws are predefined in that teams can project their opposition in subsequent rounds and other Cup competitions have a draw after each round of matches.
 Tied fixtures are decided with a replay and extra time and then penalties.
 In Cups giant killers are teams from a lower division who beat better opponents.
 These take place because over 90 minutes one incident can be crucial.
 Shock outcomes are less likely over a 38 match league season.

 The most famous Cup competition in the world is the FA Cup in England which is named after the Football Association.
 One of the major attractions of the FA Cup is the meetings involving non-league clubs and clubs from the main four professional leagues.
 In early rounds matches tied after 90 minutes are replayed.
 The semi-finals and final matches are played at Wembley Stadium and are decided on the day with extra time and penalties if required.
 The FA Cup winners qualify for the following seasons Europa League.
-Despite giant-killings in early rounds the winners of the FA Cup are usually one of the elite such as Manchester United, Manchester City, Arsenal and Chelsea.
+Despite giant-killings in early rounds the winners of the FA Cup are usually one of the elites such as Manchester United, Manchester City, Arsenal and Chelsea.
 Qualifying for the lucrative Champions League is a bigger priority than winning the FA Cup so some of the big clubs play weakened teams in early rounds.

 Major tournaments bring together the best international teams in the world.
 The biggest and most prestigious is the World Cup as this is a global event.
 Each continent has its own tournament such as the European Championship, the Africa Cup of Nations and Copa America.
 The continental championships bring together the best nations in each continent.
 Rivalries are intense such as in South America where Brazil and Argentina are great rivals.
-The rivalry is less fearsome in Europe but England are always keen to beat their neighbours like Spain, Italy, France and Germany.
+The rivalry is less fearsome in Europe but England is always keen to beat their neighbours like Spain, Italy, France and Germany.

 The European Championship is played every four years and never coincides with the World Cup.
 The present format involves 24 teams who play each other on a round robin basis in six groups.
 There are three points for a win and one for a draw.
 The current format means eight of the 24 qualifiers are eliminated at the group stage.
 The top two teams in each group progress and the four teams in third place with the best record.
 The knockout stage involves a predetermined draw and matches in the round of the last 16, quarter-finals, semi-finals and a final.
 The final of the European Championship is played at the national stadium of the host country.
 In 2020 the European Championship will be played in 13 venues across Europe and there will not be one host.
 The semi-finals and final are being played at Wembley in London.